They agreed to take part in the Cité de la réussite 2026, november 21,22

 CEO of Bessé

 Pierre Bessé is CEO of Bessé, a family-run, independent company based in Nantes.
 As a specialist in insurance consultancy, he pushes back the boundaries to improve risk management for medium-sized and large companies.
-His company has topped the risk manager satisfaction rankings for the third year running.
+His company has topped the risk manager satisfaction rankings for the fourth year running.
 At the dawn of the 2010s, Pierre Bessé was one of the first voices to urge entrepreneurs to protect themselves against the cyber threat.
 He has also been involved in the fight against cancer for many years, working with the Institut Curie and the Institut Gustave Roussy to train managers in the challenges of working with cancer.

 Samantha BESSON